 - Painless lumps in the neck, underarm, stomach, or groin.

-These and other symptoms may be caused by adult acute lymphoblastic leukemia or by other conditions.
+These and other signs and symptoms may be caused by adult acute lymphoblastic leukemia or by other conditions.

 Tests that examine the blood and bone marrow are used to detect (find) and diagnose adult ALL.

 The following tests and procedures may be used: